A paragraph is made up of three different components or pieces:

 When you are completing a writing assignment with multiple paragraphs, make sure that your body paragraphs are able to link together, even though they deal with different topics.

-- Start each body paragraph with a clear topic sentence that states the main idea of the paragraph and connects back to your thesis statement.
+Start each body paragraph with a clear topic sentence that states the main idea of the paragraph and connects back to your thesis statement.

-- Next, either make a point supported by evidence or introduce a piece of evidence and then analyze that evidence.
+Make a point supported by evidence or introduce a piece of evidence and then analyze that evidence.
 Remember to include the appropriate in-text citation for each piece of evidence using APA or MLA guidelines.

-- Create flow between your pieces of evidence using transition words or signal phrases.
+Create flow between your pieces of evidence using transition words or signal phrases.

-- Transitions are words like: In addition, however, at the same time, moreover, in contrast…
+Transitions are words like: In addition, however, at the same time, moreover, in contrast…

-- Signal phrases indicate that a quote or paraphrase is coming up with expressions like: According to the author, research shows that, scholars observe that, the 2018 government report demonstrates that…
+Signal phrases indicate that a quote or paraphrase is coming up with expressions like: According to the author, research shows that, scholars observe that, the 2018 government report demonstrates that…

-Ex.
-In a qualitative study about effective research writing, Norquest Tutors (2023) assert that students who read lots of research papers find it easier to write them.
+Add context to your quotes or paraphrases by using the source author’s name and some information about the source’s purpose for sharing the information. eg. In a qualitative study about effective research writing, Norquest Tutors (2023) assert that students who read lots of research papers find it easier to write them.